 WORLD WAR II COMMANDO KNIVES

 Below: Here are some photos given to me by a fellow collector illustrating his splendid collection of Fairbairn Sykes from WW-II.
 Many of these are very rare models and display the tremendous variety of the FS genre' facing would-be collectors.

 Below: Another breath-taking display of Wilkinson Sword's finest cutlery.
-This photo was sent to us from a collector and friend of ours.
+This photo was sent to us from another collector and friend of ours.
 These two photos provide proof (my dearest daughter) that I do not own ALL of the commando knives in the world.
 Love you.

 There are many styles of commando knives and we will describe all of the standard ones, most of the common variants, and also some of the extremely rare ones, some with unknown provenance and some of questionable provenance.
 Most of us think of the sleek, seven inch bladed, double edged dagger with either a knurled brass or ringed alloy handle as "THE Commando Knife."
 Before the F~S came on the scene other knives filled the gap in hand to hand fighting knives.